5 Stages of a Winning Marketing Funnel in 2022 (with Examples)

+That’s right, a whole email dedicated to cauliflower.
 Now, is an email about cauliflower enticing you to sign up for private health cover?

 Unlikely – but it does provide TOFU high-value awareness of the brand.
 It positions Medibank as an authority in the healthy living space, so when you come to think about private health cover down the track, Medibank is already ahead of the pack, building your trust and showing they are the experts.

-It’s what the brand does next that will determine whether customers will ultimately move through the funnel and convert.
+It’s what the brand does next that will determine whether customers will ultimately move through the marketing funnel and convert.

 Stage 2: Interest (Middle of the funnel)